A Quick Breakdown of Nevada LLC Costs

 This guide will break down Nevada’s registration and filing fees and give you a clear financial picture of what to expect as you begin forming and managing your LLC in Nevada.

-• Initial List of Managers or Managing Members: This document provides information about the individuals who will manage the LLC, whether they are members or appointed managers.
-The filing fee for the list is $150.
+- Initial List of Managers or Members (a document containing information about the individuals who will manage the LLC, whether they are members or appointed managers) – $150

-Apart from the annual filing fees, there are other important costs that you should consider, depending on the specific needs of your business.
+There are other costs you should consider, depending on the specific needs of your business.

-For instance, if you plan to reserve your business name before officially filing your LLC formation documents, Nevada offers a Name Reservation option for a fee of $25.
+For instance, if you plan to reserve your business name before officially filing your LLC formation documents, Nevada offers this service for $25.
 This allows you to secure the desired name for your business, giving you peace of mind as you prepare to launch.
 The name reservation will hold your business name for up to 90 days.

-If you intend to operate your Nevada business under a name that differs from its legal name, you must file for a Doing Business As (DBA) designation.
-This can be accomplished for a fee of $25.
+If you intend to operate your Nevada business under a name that differs from its legal name, you must file a DBA (Doing Business As).
+DBA registration fees vary by city and county, so check with your LLC’s local filing office for the exact cost.
 A DBA allows you to market and conduct business under a different name while maintaining the legal protections of your LLC.

 If issues arise with your Nevada LLC, you can take comfort in knowing that your personal assets are well-protected from creditors.
 Nevada law ensures a clear legal separation between the LLC as an entity and its owners, meaning that you, as a business owner, are not personally liable for the company’s legal problems or financial obligations.